EthanHalprin/SwiftUI-BitcoinWatcher/README.md

 # SwiftUI-BitcoinWatcher
-App to fetch bitcoin prices, also in the background (using BackgroundTasks)
+App to fetch current bitcoin price, also in the background (BackgroundTasks)

 * NOTE: Minimal Deployment Target: iOS 15